Cart 0

 Our German ancestors, armed with oversized leather suitcases and a secret pickle recipe, emigrated to America and tagged a generous swath of local farmland for their own.
 This Ross family plot was ingeniously named ROSSLANDS.

-From there – among the various ventures undertaken – one relative attempted to set up shop in downtown Cincinnati selling the “famous” family pickles.
-A property owner offered him a storefront in trade for the proprietary recipe, but to no avail... and the rest is history – including the recipe, now forgotten, and the storefront, now a Starbucks (probably).
+From there, one relative attempted to set up shop in downtown Cincinnati selling the “famous” family pickles.
+A property owner offered him a city storefront in trade for the proprietary recipe, but – valuing its uniqueness (and kudos to him) – he stood his ground and said “no”.
+Unfortunately now, along with the story, that recipe is now history.

-This business pays homage to these unique family beginnings by recognizing our city’s broad, colorful local history: showcasing unique historical anecdotes, artifacts and traditions, and presenting them in interesting and amusing ways… among other things.
+This business pays homage to these unique family beginnings by recognizing every city’s broad, colorful local history: showcasing unique historical anecdotes, artifacts and traditions, and presenting them in interesting and amusing ways.

 Any questions?